Why Dragonflies Would Make Brilliant Spies

 A lion might only capture a quarter of the prey it pursues.
 A dragonfly, however, hunts with up to 95% accuracy!
 They calculate the velocity of prey to anticipate and make the perfect kill.
 I’m not a math wizard, but that means only about 5% of prey escape a dragonfly.
 Doesn’t sound promising for prey.

-Speed: They Fly Extremely FastDragonflies are the fastest flying insect in the world, clocking speeds of over 35 mph!
+Speed: They Fly Extremely FastDragonflies are among the fastest flying insect in the world, clocking speeds of over 35 mph!
 If you need context, I struggle on the treadmill at 8 mph.

 Recruitment: Agent Training Begins Young